 HIGH-IMPACT ENFORCEMENT ACTIONS.

-In the coming year, the Task Force plans to continue its enforcement efforts by participating in joint enforcement actions in which representatives from Task Force member agencies and divisions visit work sites together to conduct field investigations and interview workers.
-In addition, the Task Force will establish a system to track investigations in order to improve record keeping and data management.
+In 2014, the Task Force will continue its enforcement efforts by participating in joint enforcement actions in which representatives from Task Force member agencies and divisions visit work sites together to conduct field investigations and interview workers.
+In addition, the Task Force's Worker Misclassification Database allows member agencies to track cases and request joint investigations in order to improve record keeping and data management.